buildkite/docs/pages/apis/graphql/graphql_resource_limits.md

 ### Response body

-You can include the header  `Buildkite-Include-Query-Stats` to the graphql request, which will return the complexity data along with the graphql response.
+You can include the header  `Buildkite-Include-Query-Stats` to the GraphQL request, which will return the complexity data along with the GraphQL response.

 ```json
 {